abinjose-qualcomm/build-guide/topic/k2c-qli-build-ga/workspace_view.rst

 Workspace view
 -----------------

-This section provides sample workspace structures with ``qsc-cli`` and GitHub workflow standalone use cases, for the supported `hardware SoCs <https://docs.qualcomm.com/bundle/publicresource/topics/80-70023-115/soc.html>`__.
+This section provides sample workspace structures with ``qsc-cli`` and source workflow standalone use cases, for the supported `hardware SoCs <https://docs.qualcomm.com/bundle/publicresource/topics/80-70023-115/soc.html>`__.

 Workspace structure with qsc-cli
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^